 Wandering off his path into other world constructed by film, struck by the ideas and imagery that he finds within them.
 Exploring the high angles of Brief Encounter (1945) dir.
 Lean to the single beds in Mrs Miniver (1942) dir.
 Wyler.
 Nodding his hat in the direction of artists such the Thomas Demand and Slinkachu, the empty spaces and unseen worlds are the themes they share.

-When the boots are off he investigates the fabric and conventions of film, what makes it tick, pulling it apart by manipulating video and digital image.
-With the notion of handmade at centre of his practice he’s work is never far away from his low-fi finger prints.
+When the boots are off he investigates the fabric and conventions of film, what makes it tick, pulling it apart through animation and the manipulation of video and digital image.
+With the notion of handmade at centre of his practice he’s work is never far away from his low-fi fingerprints.

 Professor Neil Campbell of American Studies at the University of Derby explains that the decline of the genre came about with an increasingly sophisticated audience wanting more than a hero coming into town and gunning down the villains to only leave at the end.
 Films of the time were competing with real images of the Vietnam War and of the Civil Rights movement.